 • Burial plots and prepaid funeral arrangements.

-• Retirement accounts in payout status (if the applicant is taking required minimum distributions, the principal is generally exempt and only the income counts).
+• Retirement accounts in payout status (when the applicant is taking required minimum distributions, the principal is generally exempt and only the income counts).

 When a married applicant needs nursing-facility care or HCBS waiver services and the other spouse remains in the community, federal Medicaid law protects the community spouse with two separate allowances.
-New York applies these at the federal maximum in both cases.
+New York sets a high resource floor and uses the federal maximum for the income allowance.

-• Minimum Monthly Maintenance Needs Allowance (MMNA), called CSMIA in NY: If the community spouse's own income is below a federal threshold, income from the institutionalized spouse can be diverted to bring the community spouse up to $4,066.50/month in 2026.
-New York uses the federal maximum.
+• Minimum Monthly Maintenance Needs Allowance (MMNA), called the Community Spouse Monthly Income Allowance in NY: If the community spouse's own income is below a federal threshold, income from the institutionalized spouse can be diverted to bring the community spouse up to $4,066.50/month in 2026, the federal maximum.

 These allowances mean a married couple where one spouse needs nursing care has substantially more asset protection than a single applicant.
-The community spouse can keep up to $162,660 in countable assets, plus the home (regardless of equity), one car, and personal effects.
-The institutionalized spouse can keep $33,038.
-In total, the couple may protect $195,000+ of countable assets without spending down.
+The community spouse can keep at least $74,820 and as much as $162,660 in countable assets, plus the home (regardless of equity), one car, and personal effects, while the institutionalized spouse keeps $33,038.

 Home Equity Cap: $1,130,000 (Federal Upper Bound)